Juvenile Justice Process

 Once a petition has been filed, the juvenile defendant is entitled to an arraignment.
 At this hearing, the defendant is notified of the charges against him or her.
-If the juvenile defendant has not already hired an attorney, the judge will determine if one is needed.
+If the juvenile defendant has not already hired an attorney in Jacksonville, the judge will determine if one is needed.
 The juvenile defendant, or their attorney, will enter a plea of guilty, not guilty or no contest to the charges.
 If a plea of not guilty is entered, then the case will proceed.
 If a plea of guilty or no contest is entered, the defendant may be sentenced or the case may be set for a disposition hearing.

 The law may require that certain felony offenses are to be heard in Adult Court.
 The juvenile case may be sent to the Circuit Criminal Division either by “direct file,” “waiver,” or “indictment.”
 It is possible that the juvenile will be tried as an adult for the offense and subject to adult sentencing.